jozavala-msft/data-accelerator/readme.md

 ### Data Accelerator for Apache Spark - Open Source
-Data Accelerator for Apache Spark simplifies on-boarding to Streaming of Big Data.
-It offers a rich, easy to use experience to help with creation, editing and management of Spark jobs on Azure HDInsights while enabling the full power of the Spark engine.
+Data Accelerator for Apache Spark simplifies on-boarding to streaming of Big Data using spark.
+It offers a no-code experience to build Rules and Alerts, as well as and numerous productivity improvements to develop and manage Spark SQL jobs on Azure HDInsights.
 <p align="center"><img style="float: center;" src="https://github.com/Microsoft/data-accelerator/wiki/tutorials/images/readme2.png"></p>

 Data Accelerator offers three level of experience